 - Top-level constraints are forward-annotated. - Constraints applied to the interface (ports and bit ports) of the compile point are not forward-annotated.
 These include input_delays, output_delays, and clock definitions on the ports.
 Such constraints are only used to map the compile point itself, not its parents.
-They are not used in the final timing report, and they are not forward-annotated. - Constraints applied to instances inside the compile point are forwardannotated Constraints like timing exceptions and internal clocks are used to map the compile point and its parents.
-They are used in the final timing report, and they are forward-annotated.
+They are not used in the final timing report, and they are - Constraints applied to instances inside the compile point are forwardannotated Constraints like timing exceptions and internal clocks are used to map the compile point and its parents.
+They are used in the final timing not forward-annotated.